GEM-benchmark/NL-Augmenter/transformations/syntactically_diverse_paraphrase/README.md

 }
 ```
 ## What are the limitations of this transformation?
+The transformation is designed to work only on single-sentence inputs.
+Multi-sentence inputs results in an empty string/no transformation.

 The model are trained on the ParaNMT-50M dataset, which tends to be quite noisy.
 A better paraphrase dataset would improve performance.